 The flag may be flown at half-mast when a member of the University community dies.
-No other flag may be flown from this flagpole.
+The Office of the Secretary of the University will notify the Department of Security if the flag is to be flown at other than full staff.